Coherent states for Landau levels: algebraic and thermodynamical properties: Introduction

-Besides, the CS were investigated to obtain Landau diamagnetism for a free electron gas \cite{landau2}.
-In \cite{fakhri1} generalized Klauder-Perelomov \cite{perelomov} and Gazeau-Klauder \cite{antoine-gazeau-klauder} CS of Landau levels were constructed using two different representations for the Lie algebra $h_{4}$.
-In \cite{fakhri3}, the Landau levels were reorganized into two different hidden symmetries, namely $su(2)$ and $su(1,1)$.
-The representation of $su(1,1)$ by the Landau levels then led to the construction of the Barut-Girardello CS (BGCS) \cite{barut-girardello}.
-Moreover, Dehghani {\it et al} \cite{dehghanietal} developed Glauber two-variable CS in different representations based on the action of unitary displacement operator corresponding to Weyl-Heisenberg algebra on the Klauder-Perelomov CS of $su(1,1)$ and $su(2)$ algebras, for Landau levels, minimizing the Heisenberg uncertainty relation.
-More recently, Bergeron {\it et al} \cite{bergeron} investigated the consistency of CS quantization, (also named Berezin-Klauder-Toeplitz or anti-Wick quantization), and led to the conclusion that the predictions issued from this type of quantization and those from the canonical quantization are compatible on a physical level, for non-relativistic systems, even if these two quantization techniques are not mathematically equivalent.
+CS were also investigated to obtain Landau diamagnetism for a free electron gas \cite{landau2}.
+In \cite{fakhri1} generalized Klauder-Perelomov \cite{perelomov} and Gazeau-Klauder \cite{antoine-gazeau-klauder} CS of Landau levels were constructed using two different representations for the Lie algebra $\mathfrak h_{4}$.
+In \cite{fakhri3}, the Landau levels were reorganized into two different hidden symmetries, namely $\mathfrak{su}(2)$ and $\mathfrak{su}(1,1)$.
+The representation of $\mathfrak{su}(1,1)$ by the Landau levels then led to the construction of the Barut-Girardello CS (BGCS) \cite{barut-girardello}.
+In \cite{dehghanietal}, Glauber two-variable CS were developed in various representations using a unitary displacement operator.
+Klauder-Perelomov CS of $\mathfrak{su}(1,1)$ and $\mathfrak{su}(2)$ algebras, for Landau levels, minimizing the Heisenberg uncertainty relation, and their statistical properties were discussed.
+More recently, Bergeron {\it et al} \cite{bergeron} investigated the consistency of CS quantization, (also named Berezin-Klauder-Toeplitz or anti-Wick quantization), and reached the conclusion that the predictions resulting from this type of quantization and those resulting from canonical quantization are compatible on a physical level for non-relativistic systems, even though these two quantization techniques are not mathematically equivalent.

-This work aims at considering Landau levels generated by a physical system engendered by a Hamiltonian operator describing the motion, in two dimensional space, of spinless electrons subjected to a perpendicular magnetic field ${\bf B}$ coupled with a harmonic potential $\frac{1}{2}M\omega^{2}_{0}r^{2}$.
-The underlying $su(1, 1)$ Lie algebra and BGCS are constructed and discussed.
-Further, the Berezin - Klauder - Toeplitz quantization is performed through this paper.
-The thermodynamics of such a quantum electron gas system is elaborated and analyzed.
+This work aims at considering Landau levels for a Hamiltonian operator describing the motion, in two-dimensional space, of spinless charged particles subject to a perpendicular magnetic field ${\bf B}$ coupled with a harmonic potential.
+The underlying $\mathfrak{su}(1,1)$ Lie algebra and BGCS are constructed and discussed.
+Then, the Berezin - Klauder - Toeplitz quantization is performed.
+The thermodynamics of such a quantum gas system is elaborated and analyzed.